golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 In order to cryptographically sign a certificate the following steps need to be taken:

 1. Create a binary representation of the `certificate` property by serializing the content via the above mentioned `JSON Canonicalization Scheme`
-2. Feed the binary data created in step 1. into a hashing algorithm that is compatible with the chose encryption to obtain the fingerprint of the certificate
-3. Encrypt the fingerprint obtained in step 2. via the encryption algorithm supported by the private key of the signer.
+2. Sign the binary data with the chosen signature algorithm using the private key of the signer.
 The private key must be the one connected to the public key specified in the signer's certificate.
-This encrypted fingerprint is the signature.
-4. Create the `signature` property in the JSON certificate and add the following details
+3. Create the `signature` property in the JSON certificate and add the following details
-  - name of the hash and encryption algorithm used to create the signature into the `algorithm` property
+  - name of the hash and encryption algorithm (details of the signature algorithm) used to create the signature into the `algorithm` property
   - binary data of the signature into `value` property
   - the `signer` property of the `signature` should contain the signing certificate or the string `self` in case of self signature